osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/configuration.md

 Complete the following steps to establish a data flow from a BACnet data source device to a data endpoint.

-1. Configure one or several BACnet system components.<br>See [System components configuration](xref:SystemComponentsConfiguration).
+1. Configure one or several BACnet system components.

+    See <xref:SystemComponentsConfiguration>.

-2. Configure a BACnet data source for each BACnet device.<br>See [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration).
+1. Configure a BACnet data source for each BACnet device.

+    See <xref:PIAdapterforBACnetDataSourceConfiguration>.

-3. Configure a BACnet data selection for each BACnet data source.<br>See [PI Adapter for BACnet data selection configuration](xref:PIAdapterforBACnetDataSelectionConfiguration).
+1. Configure a BACnet data selection for each BACnet data source.

+    See <xref:PIAdapterforBACnetDataSelectionConfiguration>.

-4. Configure one or several egress endpoints.<br>See [Egress endpoints configuration](xref:EgressEndpointsConfiguration).
+1. Configure one or several egress endpoints.

+    See <xref:EgressEndpointsConfiguration>.